 - Publishing regular, ongoing blogs on a range of topics to support your main keywords/phrases.
 This can include answering common questions, providing guides/tutorials or anything else that people in the market for your products or services may search for.

 Google likes businesses that pay for ads on their advertising platform, Google AdWords.
 It’s long been rumoured that having an active AdWords account helps over time to build trust with Google and improve your website’s organic rankings.
 It also helps from the perspective that it increases your traffic, which is always good for SEO.
-Once again, you won’t get much out of having an SEO agency managing your Google AdWords for you.
-They rarely do anything more than copy and paste monthly reports and say that everything is going great.
-You can have this without paying them a monthly fee for it.

 In summary of the above:

 How to get reliable and cost-effective help with your SEO